 High And Tight

 It’s hard to recognize the popular military haircut in this absolutely modern Asian version.
-Well, that’s probably the reason why these guys run the men’s fashion.
 Although the sides are cut tight to create an elongated silhouette to the top, the look still appears wild and carefree.
-Yep, this texture plays by its own rules.

 Heavy Fringe